 On days when Rose is feeling a more masculine vibe, her makeup technique changes.
 We're usually told to highlight our more feminine features, like high cheekbones and a slender neck.
 "But if you're going more androgynous, you want to get the chiseled jawline, like Annie Lennox," Rose says.
 To achieve that angled look, sweep a matte bronzer along either side of your jawline.

 You can totally still wear face makeup while experimenting with androgyny—you just have to be strategic about it.
 "It's about using a bronzer or a subtle highlighter to just keep the face really minimal," Rose says.
 "So maybe not a full face of foundation and bright makeup, but using powders to create a natural matte tone."
 According to Rose, "keeping with more neutral colors" on the lips and eyes is also key.
-(She's a fan of the neutral shades in UD's Gold Griot Eyeshadow Palette, $39, which launches later this month).
+(She's a fan of the neutral shades in UD's Gold Griot Eyeshadow Palette).

 Try slicking your hair back one Saturday night or applying some washout-blue hair color or trying on a bushy brow.
 This will help you find a look you love and practice executing it.